Chapter One: Genesis

 Mendax and Prime Suspect then hacked into the Melbourne hub of Canadian phone giant Nortel, which gave them access to one of the world’s biggest private networks.
 Meanwhile Trax discovered how to make phone calls which were not only free but also completely untraceable - the trick was to send noises down the phone line that perfectly imitated modem signals.

 Late one autumn night in Melbourne, Mendax got a rude shock.
 A Nortel administrator detected his presence and drove into his office at 3:30 am to track him down.
-Mendax watched helplessly as the admin checked incoming phone lines, then sent a message which popped up in the middle of the admin’s system console screen:
+Mendax watched helplessly as the admin checked incoming phone lines.
+Then he sent a message which popped up in the middle of the admin’s system console screen:

 I have finally become sentient.